lusalga/travelSite/README.md

 ### `Objective`

-Create a Responsive website.
-Server will be build with Node.js.
+Create a static application using Express.js.
+The web page also is to be esponsive website.

 ### `State we are at`